 I continued to play DJ, alternating between afternoons and evenings.
 I was becoming less nervous and feeling more at home.

-If you were on your way back from the can and heard the sound of a record skipping, you ran to the studio like a jackrabbit on speed.
+If you were on your way back from the can and heard the sound of a record skipping, you bolted to the studio.

 We quickly got to know which records had long playing times.
 Bobbie Gentry’s ‘Ode to Billy Joe’ was one of the best.
 It ran 4 minutes and 15 seconds, nearly twice as long as most records.

 Old jocks must have some of the strongest necks in the world because of the workout they got everyday in studio, heads twirling, trying to read a label as the record spun round and round.
 What’s the name of this damn song again?
-Who sang it? … Wrote it?
-What’s the time on this?
+Who’s singing it? … What’s the time on this?

 My first experience with a remote [an out-of-station broadcast] happened shortly after I joined CKMR.
-It was on a weekend, when most remotes take place.
+It was on a weekend, which is when most remotes happen.
 We were set up in a hockey arena where the local Pontiac GMC dealer was strutting his stuff: the new models for 1968!

 Plenty.
-A part-time announcer, Terry White, walked up to a man who had just bought a new car.
-The proud owner was sitting behind the wheel of a shiny Pontiac when Terry asked — this is all live, mind you — “Could you tell me something about this fine car …?”
+Part-time announcer Terry White walked up to a man who’d just bought a new car.
+The proud owner was sitting behind the wheel of a shiny Pontiac when Terry asked — this is live, mind you — “Could you tell me something about this fine car …?”
 The customer looked at him and said, “Well I hope it’s better than the lemon you sold me last year!”